Fine Art - full-time BA (Hons) Degree

 (including English requirements for international students) -

 During the first term of the course, students explore the range of specialist areas through practical workshops and inductions.
-After this, and for the rest of the course, students may specialise in painting, printmaking, drawing, sculpture, installation, photography or make work using a range of approaches to fine art without specialising in one area.
-There is no restriction on students moving between any of the specialisms at any point during the course.
+For the rest of the course, students may specialise in painting, printmaking, drawing, sculpture, installation, photography, or use a range of approaches to fine art without specialising in one area.

 The course includes workshops, crits and seminars, where students of all specialist areas meet to discuss their work and exchange ideas.